 So, if someone wants to share copies of published work in a school environment, even if it’s for educational purposes, then by law the copyright owner must grant permission first.
 Complying with copyright law is just as important as the other laws that your school must comply with.

 The copyright licensing agencies have obtained advanced permission from the creators of the published content for their work to be used for educational purposes – far beyond what is normally permitted under the Copyright Act.

 Without the right licence, teachers, the principal, and the Board of Trustees can be held liable for copyright infringement.

-And gain access to new ones, legally.
+And legally gain access to new resources.

-There are three copyright licences that cover print, music and audio-visual material.
+There are three copyright licences that cover print, music, and audio-visual material.

 The licences are renewable annually and are costed based on student numbers.
 Whether you are renewing, engaging with us for the first time, or updating your current arrangements: it’s time to get licensed!